N1k0405/Classroom-Assistant-Application/README.md

 ## DISCLAIMER

 > **Note**: This project was developed at the beginning of my coding journey when my knowledge was limited.
 As a result, the project may contain suboptimal formatting and insufficient commenting.
-Please refer to version 2 of this project for improvements.
+Please refer to version 2 of this project for technical improvements and improved coding practices.
 As seen in the code, given my knowledge at the time, I utilized clever solutions for data management, particularly through local text file storage, as I was restricted to using Java and file I/O.

 ---